-SP20 Exceeding speed limit for type of vehicle 3-6 (excluding goods or passenger vehicles) SP30 Exceeding statutory speed limit on a public road 3-6 SP40 Exceeding passenger vehicle speed limit 3-6 SP50 Exceeding speed limit on a motorway 3-6 Traffic direction and signs TS10 Failing to comply with traffic light signals 3 TS20 Failing to comply with double white lines 3 TS30 Failing to comply with a 'stop' sign 3 TS40 Failing to comply with direction of a 3 constable/warden TS50 Failing to comply with traffic sign (excluding 3 'stop' signs, traffic lights or double white lines) TS60 Failing to comply with a school crossing patrol 3 sign TS70 Undefined failure to comply with a traffic 3 direction sign Special Code TT99 To signify a disqualification under totting-up proce of penalty points reaches 12 or more within 3 year ars, the driver is liable to be disqualified Theft or unauthorised taking UT50 Aggravated taking of a vehicle 3-11 'Mutual recognition' codes An 'MR' code is inclue ded where a driver is disqualified while driving in No orthern Ireland or the Isle of Man.
-The disqualification period will also be valid in Great Britain. eat Britain.
-MR09 Reckless or dangerous driving (whether or not resulting in death, injury or serious risk • MR19 Wilful failure to carry out the obligation placed on driver after being involved in a road accident (hit and i run) MR29 Driving a vehicle while under the influence of alcohol or other substance affecting or diminishing the mental and physical abilities of a driver MR39 Driving a vehicle faster than the permitted speed MR49 Driving a vehicle while disqualified MR59 Other conduct constituting an offence for which a driving disqualification has been imposed by the State of Offence
+SP20 Exceeding speed limit for type of vehicle 3-6 (excluding goods or passenger vehicles) SP30 Exceeding statutory speed limit on a public road 3-6 SP40 Exceeding passenger vehicle speed limit 3-6 SP50 Exceeding speed limit on a motorway 3-6 Traffic direction and signs TS10 Failing to comply with traffic light signals 3 TS20 Failing to comply with double white lines 3 TS30 Failing to comply with a 'stop' sign 3 TS40 Failing to comply with direction of a 3 constable/warden TS50 Failing to comply with traffic sign (excluding 3 'stop' signs, traffic lights or double white lines) TS60 Failing to comply with a school crossing patrol 3 sign TS70 Undefined failure to comply with a traffic 3 direction sign Special Code TT99 To signify a disqualification under totting-up procedure.
+If the total of penalty points reaches 12 or more within 3 year ars, the driver is liable to be disqualified Theft or unauthorised taking UT50 Aggravated taking of a vehicle 3-11 'Mutual recognition' codes ded where a driver is disqualified while driving in No the Isle of Man.
+The disqualification period will also be valid in Great Britain.
+MR09 MR09 Reckless or dangerous driving (whether or not resulting in death, injury or serious risk MR19 Wilful failure to carry out the obligation placed on driver after being involved in a road accident (hit and run) MR29 Driving a vehicle while under the influence of alcohol or other substance affecting or diminishing the mental and physical abilities NAD 00 of a driver MR39 Driving a vehicle faster than the permitted speed MR49 Driving a vehicle while disqualified MR59 Other conduct constituting an offence for which disqualification has been imposed by the State